 Processing Pending Orders

-Whenever a sale is created in Amazon it is first placed into Pending Orders, and stock is allocated immediately.
+Whenever a sale is created in Amazon, it is first placed in Pending Orders, and stock is allocated immediately.
 DEAR checks every hour if there are any new orders and imports them immediately as individual sale orders (if No Consolidation is selected in the Integration Settings) or once a day as a consolidated sale order (if Daily Consolidation is selected).

 When processing orders, the logic is identical to that of the DEAR UI.
-DropShipping, Kitting and other important scenarios are implemented in the same was as through the DEAR UI.
+DropShipping, Kitting and other important scenarios are implemented in the same way as the DEAR UI.

 Pending Orders can be processed manually by clicking Process.
 They can then be viewed in the Log tab.

 Orders are automatically downloaded every hour when an order is paid, modified or changed in Amazon.

 NOTE: Pending or Pending Available order statuses won’t be processed.
 Generally, you do not need to trigger manual order download.
 However, if an order was not captured by DEAR or to load historical sales, you can use the manual Load Order option.

 Any imported order is saved to the Pending Orders section.
 It is a temporary storage of all sales and payments in DEAR.
 Only orders matching the selected capture option are accepted: with status paid/unshipped/shipped.
 This capture option can be changed in the Integration Settings.